brentrossen/datasciencecoursera/CodeBook.md

 1. The test and training datasets were merged back into a single dataset.
 2. The mean and standard deviation measurements were extracted.
-3. The descriptived activity names from activity_labels.txt were mapped onto the appropriate index values.
+3. The descriptive activity names from activity_labels.txt were mapped onto the appropriate index values.
 4. The feature names from features.txt were mapped to the appropriate feature columns.
 5. From the dataset created in steps 1-4, a second tidy dataset was derived containing the average of each variable for each activity and each subject.